GODIMONGO/website/web/docs/panel/features/server/files.md

 | **Match found, preview unavailable** | The file matched, but the node returned no context for it, usually because it is larger than the node's preview limit. |
 | **Preview unavailable** | The file's contents could not be read back. |
 | **Empty file** | The file matched the name or size filters and has no content. |

+A search that actually returns previews is recorded in the [activity log](./activity.md) as a `server:file.read-content` entry naming the directory searched, the files that matched, and a truncated copy of the query.
+A search by a user who only holds `files.read` never reaches file contents and so records nothing.

 ::: info
 How much the node will read for previews is capped by [`api.file_search_context`](../../../wings/configuration.md#api-file-search-context-max-matches) in the Wings configuration, separately from the **Max file size** on the search itself.
 A file over the node's budget still counts as a match; it just comes back without preview content.